 To make sure that the device has its original Axis firmware, or to take full control of the device after a security attack:

 - Reset to factory default settings.
-See Reset to factory default settings on page 54.
-After the reset, secure boot guarantees the state of the device. - 2.
-Configure and install the device.
+See Reset to factory default settings on page 62.
+After the reset, secure boot guarantees the state of the device. - The the resert seems over guarantees the state of

 Web interface overview